So you have stumbled upon two wires in your alternator and are wondering what they are used for.

 An alternator’s work process is simple to understand.

 An alternator is attached by a serpentine belt that sits on a pulley.
-The pulley spins and turns the alternator rotor shafts when the motor is running.
+When the motor is running, the pulley spins and turns the alternator rotor shafts.
 The rotor is an electromagnet with carbon brushes and two rotating metal slip rings linked to its shaft.
-It provides a little quantity of electricity to the rotor as a product of rotation, and it transmits power to the stator.
-(1)
+It provides a small quantity of electricity to the rotor as a product of rotation and transmits power to the stator.

-The alternator’s diode rectifier receives the AC, but it must first be converted to DC before being used.
+The alternator’s diode rectifier receives the AC, but it must be converted to DC before use.
 A two-way current is converted into a one-way flow-direct current by the rectifier.
 The voltage is subsequently sent to the voltage regulator, which adjusts the voltage to meet the requirements of various automotive systems.

 References